timothygan/SDS323_Exercise1/Exercise1.md

 represents the 60 year old.
 As seen, the difference between the 40 year old’s creatinine clearance and the predicted clearance for 40 year olds is much higher than the difference between the 60 year old’s creatinine clearance and the predicted clearance for 60 year olds.
+Thus, the 40 year old is much healthier relative to his age.

 ## Green Buildings: